 Prediction markets like Kalshi and Polymarket have exploded in popularity, processing billions in weekly volume on sports, politics, and current events.
-But behind the surge is an unprecedented legal war: more than 30 active court cases that we can find, spanning federal preemption battles, state enforcement actions, tribal gaming disputes, consumer class action suits, and even claims under a 300-year-old British gambling statute.
+But behind the surge is an unprecedented legal war: more than 30 active court cases that we can find, spanning federal preemption battles, state enforcement actions, tribal gaming disputes, consumer class action suits, criminal charges, and even claims under a 300-year-old British gambling statute.

 The central question in nearly every case is whether prediction markets are federally regulated financial instruments or unlicensed gambling.

-This tracker covers approximately 30 lawsuits we can find involving prediction markets like Kalshi, Coinbase, Robinhood and Polymarket as of Feb.
-27, 2026, with case statuses, upcoming court dates, and analysis of what the outcomes mean for users of those platforms.
+This tracker covers approximately 30 lawsuits we can find involving prediction markets like Kalshi, Coinbase, Robinhood and Polymarket as of March 17, 2026, with case statuses, upcoming court dates, and analysis of what the outcomes mean for users of those platforms.

 This tracker is updated regularly as new filings, hearings, and rulings occur.
 We try to catch everything, but reach out to spetrella@bettercollective.com if there's anything we missed.
-Last updated: February 27, 2026.
+Last updated: March 17, 2026.

 Key Takeaways